ceumicrodata/shell-economics/_episodes/02-the-filesystem.md

 of a directory.
 Now we're going to learn some additional commands for moving around within our file system.

-Use the commands we've learned so far to navigate to the `shell_data/untrimmed_fastq` directory, if you're not already there.
+Use the commands we've learned so far to navigate to the `data/CEPII` directory, if you're not already there.

 ~~~
 $ cd
-$ cd shell_data
+$ cd data
-$ cd untrimmed_fastq
+$ cd CEPII
 ~~~
 {: .bash}

 What if we want to move back up and out of this directory and to our top level directory?
-Can we type `cd shell_data`?
+Can we type `cd data`?
 Try it and see what happens.

 ~~~
-$ cd shell_data
+$ cd data
 ~~~
 {: .bash}

 ~~~
--bash: cd: shell_data: No such file or directory
+-bash: cd: data: No such file or directory
 ~~~
 {: .output}

-Your computer looked for a directory or file called `shell_data` within the directory you were already in.
+Your computer looked for a directory or file called `data` within the directory you were already in.
 It didn't know you wanted to look at a directory level above the one you were located in.